aitshuber/immunizecc/izu.md

 permalink: /BCAT
 banner-image: /assets/img/building-coalitions-across-texas/bcat-coalitionmap.png
 ---
-<div><h4>Building Coalitions across Texas (BCAT)</h4><h4> </h4><div>Coalitions are instrumental in promoting and increasing immunization rates, which helps keep all of Texas protected from outbreaks of vaccine-preventable diseases.
-The Immunization Partnership's (TIP) Building Coalitions across Texas (BCaT) project fosters the incubation, growth, and development of coalitions to improve immunization policies and services at local and statewide levels.</div></div>
+<div><h4>Building Coalitions Across Texas (BCAT)</h4><h4> </h4><div>Coalitions are instrumental in promoting and increasing immunization rates, which helps keep all of Texas protected from outbreaks of vaccine-preventable diseases.
+The Immunization Partnership's (TIP) Building Coalitions Across Texas (BCAT) project fosters the incubation, growth, and development of coalitions to improve immunization policies and services at local and statewide levels.</div></div>

 <div><div> </div></div>